-Under current security restrictions, you cannot carry containers with liquids, gels or creams (including medication) that exceed 100ml in your hand luggage.
+Under current security restrictions, you cannot carry containers with liquids, gels or creams (including medicines) that exceed 100ml in your hand luggage.

-You can carry essential medicines of more than 100ml on board, but you'll need prior approval from the airline and airport, and a letter from your doctor or a prescription.
+You can carry essential medicines of more than 100ml on board, but you'll need prior approval from the airline and airport, as well as a letter from your doctor or a prescription.

 Pacemakers and ICDs